fwaris/FaissNet/BuildNotes.md

 # FaissNet Build

 ## Requirements
-- Visual Studio with C++/ClI support to build FaissNet project.
+- Visual Studio with C++/cmake support to build FaissNetNative project.
-- Intel oneAPI with Visual Studio support to link against MKL.
+- Intel oneAPI for MKL support
 - Visual Studio Build Tools with C++ support (for faiss.lib)

 ## Build faissLib
 Clone faiss (https://github.com/facebookresearch/faiss).

-Restore packages for solution so that the MLK nuget package - referenced by the MklHook project - is downloaded.
+Restore packages for the 'FaissNet' Visual Studio solution so that the MLK nuget package - referenced by the MklHook project - is downloaded.
+Do this before building faiss.lib.

-Open a 'Native Tools' command prompt and cd to faiss repo.
+Open a 'Native Tools' command prompt and cd to the faiss repo.
 Set the MKL_PATH variable in the script below to point to the 'redist' 'native' folder under the downloaded MKL nuget package, and execute it from the Native Tools prompt.